jianshu93/RecruitmentPlot_blast/README.md

 ## Recruitment plot based on Blast
 This is wrapper for recuitment plot based on blast based on the recruitment plot function in enevoemics package.
 You mush have R and Perl installed on your machine.
 By default perl is installed on Linux and MacOS.
 You need to install R for plotting (R4.0.5 or higher is recommended).
 I want to thank Genevie for the first version.
 Please contact me jianshuzhao@yahoo.com

+## Biological meaningness
+For any metagenome from environment, high quality genomes should have a reads mapping gap following blastN algorithm (-task blastn, slow but very sentitive at low identity regions), any other mappers like bwa, bowtie2 and minimaps will miss a lot of low identity reads especailly less than 80% identity so the reads mapping gap will disappear.
+The gap you see at the end of this page showed a great example of seuqences discret population (Aka, microbial population for a species).
+You must do competitive mapping for all MAGs you recovered from this sample with the blastN algorithm to see it.

 ## IMPORTANT
 You must have blast v2.12.0 for now because this version has a great imporvement of parallelism for large metagenomes.
 Early version will not be used and there will be an error.